actionml/docs.actionml.com/harness_overview.md

 See [Workflow](h_workflow) and [Commands](h_commands) for more details.

-## Architecture
- - **Microservice Architecture** Harness uses best-in-class services to achieve scalable performant operation and packages internal systems, where possible as lightweight microservices.
- - **Single REST API** comes with a Command Line Interface to make admin easier and SDKs for input and queries all accessible through a complete REST API.
- - **Apache Spark Support** Supports Spark optionally so engines with MLlib algorithms are easy to create and the Universal Recommender Engine uses Spark to create Models.
- - **Compute-Engine Neutral**: supports any compute engine or pre-packaged algorithm library that is JVM compatible.
-For example Spark, TensorFlow, Vowpal Wabbit, MLlib, Mahout etc. Does not require Spark, or HDFS but supports them with the Harness Toolbox.

 ## Operation

  - **Scalability**: to very large datasets via indefinitely scalable compute engines like Spark and databases like MongoDB.